Helping you navigate environmental legislation to achieve your business objectives

 We have advised:

-the New Zealand Transport Agency on the Pūhoi to Warkworth project, undertaking extensive work as the legal team of the Further North Alliance.
+the NZ Transport Agency on the Pūhoi to Warkworth project, undertaking extensive work as the legal team of the Further North Alliance.
 Further North is believed to be the first time (globally) a law firm has been part of an integrated planning alliance.
 Further North secured all statutory approvals required to construct and operate the Pūhoi to Warkworth section of the Ara Tūhono – Pūhoi to Wellsford Road of National Significance

 Queenstown Airport Corporation in obtaining the statutory approvals for a separate taxiway and appropriate separation distance from the main runway required to enable a major expansion of Queenstown Airport, which includes plans for a new international terminal